nashville-software-school/client-side-mastery/book-2-fun-functions/chapters/QUEEN_TRIBUTE.md

 # This is Just a Tribute

 * Function to create tribute object - id and description as parameters
-* Function to add to tribute chest - tribute object and queenId as parameters *
+* Function to add to tribute chest - tributeId and queenId as parameters